Yingtan

 Yingtan (鹰潭 (鷹潭, Yīngtán, Eagle Pond)) is a prefecture-level city in the east of Jiangxi province, People's Republic of China, bordering Fujian to the southeast.
 Its location near the trisection of Jiangxi, Fujian, and Zhejiang has made it a strategically important city for centuries.
 Today, it continues to be a major rail transport hub.
-It is best known as the Capital of Copper, and here placed Jiangxi Copper and its smelting factory.
+It is best known as the Capital of Copper, and located here is Jiangxi Copper and its the Guixi Smelter.

-Near the city of Yingtan is the resort area Mount Longhu which purports to be the birthplace of Taoism and hence has great symbolic value to Taoists.
-The region has many interesting temples, cave complexes, mountains and villages.
+Near the city of Yingtan is the resort area of Mount Longhu, which purports to be the birthplace of Taoism and hence, has great symbolic value to Taoists.
+The region has many interesting temples, cave complexes, mountains, and villages.

 Administration

-The municipal executive, legislature and judiciary are in Yuehu District (月湖区), together with the CPC and Public Security bureaux.
+The municipal executive, legislature, and judiciary are in Yuehu District (月湖区), together with the CPC and Public Security bureaus.

 Yingtan oversees two districts and a county-level city: